UKHomeOffice/asl-kube-templates/README.md

 If a path to a config file is defined, it should be a javascript file that exports an object, or a json file.

+If no file is specified `.kube.js` is loaded by default.

 ## Options

 All options can be defined either in a configuration file, or as command line flags.